 This is the broadest statement imaginable.
 Eating a cheeseburger is harming a cow.
 Eating a veggie burger harms the plants that went into making the burger.
 You cannot live your life without harming something.
 Even not living your life to its fullest potential is harmful to you.

-It is a nice thought to live your life without harming anything in it.
-But, it is just not logical.
+It is a nice notion to live your life without harming anything in it, but, it is just not logical.
 There are times when it is imperative to hurt someone for their own protection.
 Committing a Schizophrenic into a mental institution against their will is causing them harm, but it is also for their absolute best interest.
-Telling someone the truth about a cheating spouse is causing harm, but it is also for their own good so they can get tested for
+Telling someone the truth about a cheating spouse is causing harm, but it is also for their own good so they can get tested for STD’s.

-There is simply no way to “Harm None”, so the statement is a fallacy and therefore has no logical merit.
-That is not to say you should not at least attempt to play nice with others.
+There is simply no way to truly “Harm None”.
+That is not to say you should not at least strive to live your life inflicting as little intentional harm as possible.
 It simply means that you should not go into a fit of panic when your squash a bug, or hurt your friend’s feelings by telling her that she drives like a maniac and she needs to slow the heck down.
 It also means that you have the right to defend yourself and those you love to the absolute best of your ability.

 “Do What You Will…”